kjell/mcn-2020-git-haiku/index.md

-The sea darkening
+Bright red pepper-pod
-these heavy snow-flakes settling
+in dusky night
-and gazes at the moon.
+from looking at the moon.